jheinath/ConwaysGameOfLifeBlazorWASM/README.md

 # ConwaysGameOfLifeBlazorWASM

 Just a small project to learn some Blazor.
-Moreover I always wanted to code Conway's Game of Live.
+Moreover I always wanted to code Conway's Game of Life.
 So here's my try.
 Play with it here: https://jheinath.github.io/ConwaysGameOfLifeBlazorWASM/

 If you don't know about Conway's Game of Life check this out: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life